cardano/nowp-data-qa-engineering-code-test/README.md

 You have joined a company as a test automation consultant for a system at ACME Finance plc.
 Currently all testing that is conducted is manual.
 You have been tasked with automating as much of the testing as possible.

 The system under test is used to measure the quality of the data within the organisation.
 It takes change tracking data from the Data Warehouse as an input.
 A batch process (built in Java with Spring Batch) runs on a daily basis, overnight to capture the changes, and measure the quality of the data using a series of rules, implemented in Java.
 The rules yield a set of errors and warnings for each field that breeches a rule, and persists these exceptions in a database.
-The data in said database is surfaced in a dashboard for people business users to examine.
+The data in said database is surfaced in a dashboard for business users to examine.

 Prepare a report to advise the client how an automated test solution could be implemented to provide rapid feedback and regression testing of the system detailed above.